 God's promise came to earth

 in an unadorned package of human innocence, without

 any ostentatious boastfulness or vanity.

 Jesus was born in an obscure village,

-in a stable, to a virgin.
+in Bethlehem, in a stable, to a virgin.

 The promised one entered human life

 while still being totally divine.

 The idea of the humanity of Jesus co-existing with His

 supreme divinity is difficult for some to comprehend,

 but God does not always do things the way we would do